simplychlorine/ChloeG_BlueStampPortfolio/index.md

 # Motion and Hand Gesture Controlled Robotic Car

-In this project, I assembled a robotic car that can be controlled by hand motions.
-This is possible because of an accelerometer that is attached to the back of a user's hand that allows the movements of the user to be tracked and used to control a robotic car.
-This gesture control system opens up a world of possibility where huge machines can move with organic movements produced by a human user.
+In this project, I assembled a robotic car that can be controlled by hand motions and signs.
+This is possible because of an accelerometer that is attached to the back of a user's hand that allows the movements of the user's hand to be tracked and flex sensors on each of the user's four main fingers to detect flexing of the fingers.
+With these detection systems, the user can control the car by tilting their hand and flexing their fingers into certain signs to change the car's movement and speed.
+The biggest challenges I encountered were the complex circuitry and connections between the boards and parts and coding with the Arduino.
+I had no experience with either of these things, but I am proud to say that after completing this project, I now know quite a bit about these two concepts.
+If I had more time to work on this project, I would try to make the movements a bit cleaner and adjust some of the code to make the glove's controlling system easier to use and more accurate.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|